ivanab/ivanab/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on master paper about MERN technologies and implementation.
-- 🌱 I’m currently learning Node.js and React.js.
+- 🌱 I’m currently <!--learning--> exploring my interests.
 - 👯 I’m looking to collaborate on demo projects in OpenSamples GitHub org.
 - 🤔 I’m looking for help with writing unit tests for projects in OpenSamples.
 - 💬 Ask me about WebRTC in C# client applications.